Table of Contents

 Structure of the Bony Pelvis

 The pelvis consists of the sacral bone, coccygeal bone, and the paired hipbone.
 The bones are connected with each other via strong ligaments.
 On the anterior side, the hipbones fuse to form the pubic symphysis.
-Dorsally, they are connected with the sacral bone via the taut sacroiliac joint.
+Dorsally, they are connected to the sacral bone via the taut sacroiliac joint.

 The symphysis is sealed by the fibrocartilage interpubic disc.
-Ligamentary structures reinforce the connection.
+Ligament structures reinforce the connection.
 The iliosacral joint is an amphiarthrosis with little mobility.
 It is secured by strong ligaments.
 During pregnancy, the ligaments between the symphysis and the iliosacral joint loosen, which allows for the enlargement of the birth canal through small movements.

 Parts of the Pelvis